 What is an ETF?

 An ETF is a low-cost investment fund that can be traded on a stock exchange such as the New York Stock Exchange (NYSE), the NASDAQ or Euronext Dublin, Ireland’s main stock exchange.
-These funds are created by ETF issuers and fund managers and are comprised of a basket of securities such as stocks, bonds and futures contracts.
+These funds are created by ETF issuers and are comprised of a basket of securities such as stocks, bonds and futures contracts.

 Each ETF is allocated a ticker symbol and can be bought and sold by investors in the same way that you would buy and sell stocks.
 Unlike mutual funds — which you can only buy or sell at the end of a trading day — ETFs can be traded anytime during market hours.
 By investing in ETFs, you create a diversified portfolio and spread your investment across a wide range of asset classes, including US stocks, global stocks, fixed income, debt, foreign currencies, commodities and precious metals.